ckosanovic/OMICS_LOGIC/PCA_analysis_and_clustering_liver_breast_expression_data.md

 ![](PCA_analysis_and_clustering_liver_breast_expression_data_files/figure-gfm/unnamed-chunk-14-1.png)<!-- -->

-Plot variance for each principle component (PC1 will explain most variance in our data):
+Plot variance for each principal component (PC1 will explain most variance in our data):

 ``` r